AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/clients-concept.md

 ### <a name="hybrid-client-bp"></a>Hybrid client best practices

-We recommend the following best practices when you use a hybrid client:
+OSIsoft recommends the following best practices when you use a hybrid client:

 - Use hybrid clients in web applications or services where users authenticate against OCS through a web browser, but a secure backend that stores the secrets performs the actual authentication.